CALIFORNIA HIGHWAY PATROL

 Photo below copyright and courtesy of Ten96

 Note also that some divisions are having radios installed by the local agencies they wish to communicate with, usually involving trunk mounted antennas.
 A typical example would be a VHF high band radio and antenna for coordination with a local sheriff's radio system.
 There is no standardization in this case.
+Such antennas are identified in CHP installation manuals as "Allied agency antennas" and while the CHP photo shown above directs where they are to be located, local practice seems otherwise.

 MOBILE VIDEO: